HRV: the discreet thermometer of your nervous system

 The heart of someone stressed, ill, or exhausted loses that elasticity.
 It beats more regularly, more "rigidly."
 The intervals between beats become uniform.
 HRV falls.

-The clinical reading comes from international consensus — the 1996 technical document from the joint Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology, published in Circulation, is still the principal reference.
+The clinical reading I use comes from international consensus — the 1996 technical document from the joint Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology, published in Circulation, is still the principal reference I keep going back to.
 It establishes the metrics (RMSSD, SDNN, pNN50, LF/HF) and the physiologic interpretation behind every modern wearable.

 The Shaffer and Ginsberg review, published in 2017 in Frontiers in Public Health, organizes those metrics for the non-specialist reader and establishes reference values.
 For RMSSD — the metric most modern wearables report as "HRV" — healthy adults at rest typically sit between 25 and 75 ms, with averages around 40–60 ms. Trained athletes can reach 80–100 ms. People in chronic stress, with dysautonomia, or with ongoing disease sit below 20 ms.